Extra 30 short questions and answers from the chapter State Legislature of Class 11 Political Science:

 Answer:

-of the majority party in the Legislative Assembly.
+The Governor appoints the leader of the majority party in the Legislative Assembly.

-takes the oath of office
+The Chief Minister takes the oath of office before the Governor.

-The CM must prove
+The CM must prove majority support in the Assembly.

 11. What happens if a Money Bill is rejected by the Legislative Council?